munificent/craftinginterpreters/book/parsing-expressions.md

 Recursive descent parsers are fast, robust, and can support sophisticated error-handling.
 In fact, GCC, V8 (the JavaScript VM in Chrome), Roslyn (the C# compiler written in C#) and many other heavyweight production language implementations use recursive descent.
-It kicks ass.
+It rocks.

-It is considered a **top-down parser** because it starts from the top or outermost grammar rule (here `expression`) and works its way <span name="descent">down</span> into the nested subexpressions before finally reaching the leaves of the syntax tree.
+Recursive descent is considered a **top-down parser** because it starts from the top or outermost grammar rule (here `expression`) and works its way <span name="descent">down</span> into the nested subexpressions before finally reaching the leaves of the syntax tree.
 This is in contrast with bottom-up parsers like LR that start with primary expressions and compose them into larger